Reuh/anselme/README.md

 `a := b`: evaluate b, assign its value to identifier `a`.
 Returns the new value.

+`a(index) := b`: evaluate b, assign its value to element of specific index in list `a`.
+Element is searched using the same method as list index operator `a(b)`; if indexing using a string and an associated pair doesn't exist, add a new one at the end of the list.
+Returns the new value.

 `a += b`: evaluate b, assign its the current value of a `+` the value of b to a.
 Returns the new value.

 `-=`, `*=`, `/=`, `//=`, `%=`, `^=`: same with other arithmetic operators.